 The circle radii (in nautical miles) defining the cone of uncertainty for every Atlantic Basin tropical cyclone in 2022 are given in the table below.

-Forecast error has generally decreased over the past decade as the computer forecast models used by meteorologists become more advanced.
+Forecast error has generally decreased over the past decade as the computer hurricane forecast models used by meteorologists become more advanced.
 The Global Forecast System (GFS) model run by NOAA received an upgrade in the spring of 2021 with the goal of improving hurricane genesis forecasting.

 It should be noted that the cone of uncertainty only provides information about the forecast track and intensity of a tropical depression, tropical storm or hurricane.
-It does not represent where any impacts such as strong winds, storm surge and heavy rain will occur.
+It does not represent where any impacts such as strong tropical storm winds, storm surge and heavy rain will occur.
 Many impacts from a tropical cyclone actually occur outside the cone because it does not factor in the size of a storm.

 Additionally, the center of the cone of uncertainty isn’t necessarily the exact path a tropical cyclone will follow.
 Its center of circulation could track along the left side of the cone, the right side or anywhere in between.
 About two-thirds of the time, the center of the storm will fall somewhere within the cone of uncertainty.